guilhermemalfatti/skip-webApp/README.md

 The web app will provide total management of the playlist, like, search available songs, add tracks in the list, check the playlist and remove the tracks already played.

+The Web app uses the API skip-api in order to retrive data - https://github.com/guilhermemalfatti/skip-api

 ## Layout

 For reasons of time, so far there are just two pages: